nrfconnect/sdk-nrf/doc/nrf/ug_matter_configuring.rst

 For information about how to configure and use the required components, see the following user guides:

 * Configuring Thread Border Router on a PC or a Raspberry Pi - see :ref:`ug_thread_tools_tbr` in the |NCS| documentation
-* Testing with the Python Matter Controller - see `Working with Python Controller`_ in the Matter documentation
+* Python Matter controller - See :ref:`ug_matter_tools` for building instructions and `Working with Python Controller`_ in the Matter documentation for information about testing.

 .. note::
     The Python Matter controller is currently not supported for building on Raspbian OS.